Homeland Security, Bachelor of Science

 Today's focus on national security is creating new demands for well-educated, well-trained law enforcement and security professionals.

 Since September 11, 2001, government agencies and private corporations have joined to protect the U.S. homeland from terrorism.
-One result is the Department of Homeland Security — with an annual budget of more than $40 billion, it is a major source of career opportunities for security professionals.
-Another source is the private sector, which owns or controls 85 percent of our nation's infrastructure.
+One result was the creation of Department of Homeland Security that has encompassed numerous federal agencies.
+It is a major source of career opportunities for security professionals.
+Another source is the private sector, which owns or controls 85 percent of our nation's critical infrastructure.

 You can build a career helping to protect our nation by earning your Bachelor of Science Degree in Homeland Security at St. John’s University.
 Offered by the College of Professional Studies, this innovative 126-credit program is ranked among the top 100 “ Best Degree Programs” by Security Magazine.

-The program prepares security leaders who can help protect our national infrastructure from terrorism and other criminal threats.
-Students prepare for a leadership track in the homeland and corporate security sectors.
+The program prepares security leaders who can help protect our national infrastructure from terrorism, other criminal threats, and natural disasters.
+Students are prepared to be the future leaders and practitioners in homeland security for both the private and public sectors.
 Courses are designed to provide a solid theoretical and practical understanding of the managerial and technological challenges to homeland and organizational security.